isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ## Attr: ListGrid.recordDetailDSProperty

 ### Description
-The name of the ListGridRecord property that specifies the DataSource to use when [listGrid.expansionMode](../reference_2.md#type-expansionmode) is "related".
+The name of the ListGridRecord property that specifies the DataSource to use when [listGrid.expansionMode](../reference.md#type-expansionmode) is "related".
 The default is [ListGridRecord.detailDS](ListGridRecord.md#attr-listgridrecorddetailds).
 Note that you can set the [ListGrid.detailDS](#attr-listgriddetailds) at the grid level instead if the same dataSource is to be used for all records.

 ### Groups

 - expansionField

 **Flags**: IRWA

----
-## Attr: ListGrid.recordRadiusTargets

-### Description
-Array of [RecordTypes](../reference.md#type-recordtype) that should be rounded when [ListGrid.recordRadius](#attr-listgridrecordradius) is set to a valid CSS _border-radius_ string.

-By default, [group-headers](#attr-listgridcangroupby) and records showing [group](#attr-listgridshowgroupsummary) or [grid](#attr-listgridshowgridsummary) summaries are not rounded, because these records typically have a separator line to distinguish them from surrounding records.

-**Flags**: IRW

 ---
 ## Attr: ListGrid.reverseRTLAlign